-The people at Crescent Spur tend to fit into four key general groupings: Operations, Guides, Aviation, and Support.
+The staff at Crescent Spur tend to fit into four key general categories: Operations, Guides, Aviation, and Support.
 All of our staff members are avid outdoors-people who love mountain sports, and our senior staff is entirely comprised of experienced skiers.
-Looking for work?
-Check our job postings.

 Operations is comprised of administrators working to ensure a positive, memorable experience.

-Mark was raised in Crescent Spur, but he didn’t realize the potential for heliskiing near his home until he worked as a ski guide, in Southern BC.
-Today, he collaborates with Regina in the running of Crescent Spur.
+Mark was raised in Crescent Spur, but didn’t realize the potential for heli-skiing near his home until he worked as a ski guide in Southern BC.
+Today, he is proud of the work he has put in to transform his childhood home in Crescent Spur, into a place to share his passion with others.
 Mark has extensive knowledge of these mountains, which he continues to explore, in order to develop new terrain.
-He also plays an active role in the the industry, having served for many years as a HeliCat Canada board member and on a heliski standards committee.
+He also plays an active role in the industry, having served for many years as a HeliCat Canada board member and on a heli-ski standards committee.
 Mark is a professional member of the Canadian Avalanche Association.

-A native of Brandon, Manitoba, Christine now makes her home on beautiful Vancouver Island.
-She brings a wealth of experience to Crescent Spur with over 10 years of experience in customer service and most recently in tourism.
-As seasonal lodge manager for the past three years at a prestigious fishing resort off BC’s west coast, she is acutely attuned to what makes a week special for guests.
-In her spare time, Christine’s hobbies include snowboarding, fishing, camping, and baking.
-We know she will be a great asset to our lodge team.
+A native of Brandon, Manitoba, Christine now makes her home in Cumberland, on beautiful Vancouver Island.
+She brings a wealth of experience to Crescent Spur with over 15 years of experience in customer service and most recently in tourism, as seasonal lodge manager for four years at a prestigious fishing resort off BC’s west coast.
+Christine joined the Crescent Spur team in 2015.
+She is acutely attuned to what makes a week special for guests, and fun to be around!
+In her spare time, Christine’s hobbies include snowboarding, pottery, and camping.

 Keith has always loved spending time in the mountains.
 Prior to joining Crescent Spur in 2005, he had extensive experience in mechanized and ski-tour guiding.
 Keith is an ACMG Ski Guide, and a professional member of the Canadian Avalanche Association.
 When he’s not helping guests make the most of the mountain terrain, he works as a journeyman carpenter.
 Keith also enjoys flying airplanes—and dodging wild owls.

-Steve is a Mountain Safety Specialist for Jasper National Park, and past President of the Canadian Avalanche Association.
-He is a fully certified Mountain Guide and has been in charge of public safety for the park since 2008, winning awards for rescue work.
-He received his B.SC. in Geography and Environmental Science from Trent University in 1985.
-Steve lives in Jasper with his wife Angie and their 3 kids.
-He spends a few weeks a season ‘guest guiding’ for the Spur, and in the evenings can be found entertaining the guests with his fantastic guitar playing and rich baritone.
+Steve dedicated most of his career with Parks Canada as a Mountain Safety Specialist in Jasper National Park, winning awards for rescue work.
+He is a fully certified Mountain Guide and is a past President of the Canadian Avalanche Association.
+He received his B.SC. in Geography and Environmental Science from Trent University in Ontario.
+Steve lives a rich life in Jasper with his wife Ange and has 2 adult kids.
+He spends several weeks a season ‘celebrity guiding’ for the Spur, and in the evenings can be found entertaining the guests with his fantastic guitar playing and rich baritone!